2016-2017 Verification Information

 - If you were required to provide parent data when completing the FAFSA, and those parents filed separate returns, they too, must submit both of their 2015 tax return transcripts.

 Amended Tax Return

 - If you filed an amended tax return, our office will need a SIGNED copy of the filed IRS Form 1040X and the original IRS tax return transcript.

 Foreign Tax Return

-Per Federal Law, you have up to 120 days from the last day of your enrollment for the award year or the published deadline (September 2015) to submit documents.
-If you fail to submit the documentation we requested by the published deadline you forfeit any eligibility you may have for the award year.
-Student loans cannot be processed after the term or semester ends in which you were enrolled.
-NOTE: this is for verification paperwork purposes only.
-All other deadline dates remain the same.
+Per Federal Law, 2016-2017 verification may be completed 120 days from the last day of a student's enrollment for the award year or the published deadline (September 23, 2017), whichever is earlier.
+If students fail to submit the requested documentation by the deadline, they forfeit any eligibility for the award year.
+Student loans cannot be processed after the term or semester ends in which a student was enrolled, unless certain criteria are met for a late disbursement.